Nitrogenase: Intermediates E0 through E4

 Spectroscopic characterization of these intermediates has allowed for greater understanding of nitrogen reduction by nitrogenase, however, the mechanism remains an active area of research and debate.
 Briefly listed below are spectroscopic experiments for the intermediates before the addition of nitrogen:

 E0 – This is the resting state of the enzyme before catalysis begins.
-EPR characterization shows that this species has a spin of 3/2.
+Electron paramagnetic resonance (EPR) characterization shows that this species has a spin of 3/2.

 E1 – The one electron reduced intermediate has been trapped during turnover under N2.
 Mӧssbauer spectroscopy of the trapped intermediate indicates that the FeMo-co is integer spin greater than 1.

 E2 – This intermediate is proposed to contain the metal cluster in its resting oxidation state with the two added electrons stored in a bridging hydride and the additional proton bonded to a sulfur atom.
 Isolation of this intermediate in mutated enzymes shows that the FeMo-co is high spin and has a spin of 3/2.

-E3 – This intermediate is proposed to be the singly reduced FeMo-co with one bridging hydride and one proton.
+E3 – This intermediate is proposed to be the singly reduced FeMo-co with one bridging hydride and one hydride.

 E4 – Termed the Janus intermediate after the Roman god of transitions, this intermediate is positioned after exactly half of the electron proton transfers and can either decay back to E0 or proceed with nitrogen binding and finish the catalytic cycle.
 This intermediate is proposed to contain the FeMo-co in its resting oxidation state with two bridging hydrides and two sulfur bonded protons.
 This intermediate was first observed using freeze quench techniques with a mutated protein in which residue 70, a valine amino acid, is replaced with isoleucine.
 This modification prevents substrate access to the FeMo-co.
 EPR characterization of this isolated intermediate shows a new species with a spin of ½.
-ENDOR experiments have provided insight into the structure of this intermediate, revealing the presence of two bridging hydrides.
+Electron nuclear double resonance (ENDOR) experiments have provided insight into the structure of this intermediate, revealing the presence of two bridging hydrides.
 95Mo and 57Fe ENDOR show that the hydrides bridge between two iron centers.
 Cryoannealing of the trapped intermediate at -20 °C results in the successive loss of two hydrogen equivalents upon relaxation, proving that the isolated intermediate is consistent with the E4 state.
 The decay of E4 to E2 + H2 and finally to E0 and 2H2 has confirmed the EPR signal associated with the E2 intermediate.

 The above intermediates suggest that the metal cluster is cycled between its original oxidation state and a singly reduced state with additional electrons being stored in hydrides.
 It has alternatively been proposed that each step involves the formation of a hydride and that the metal cluster actually cycles between the original oxidation state and a singly oxidized state.